cbourke/CSCE155-C-Lab-AI/readme.md

 When we provided an external source confirming that 533170 is a Kaprekar number it finally was able to demonstrate the correct split and conclude that `533170 is a Kaprekar number`

+# Handin/Grader Instructions

+1. Hand in your completed files:

+    -   `kaprekar_utils.c`

+    -   `kaprekar_test_cmocka.c`

+    through the online handin system.
+Be sure your program passes all tests to get credit.

+2. Even if you worked with a partner, you *both* should turn in all files.